solidjs/solid-docs/CONTRIBUTING.md

 - `help wanted` - when we are looking for assistance on an issue
 - `i18n`  - anything to do with internationalization and translation
 ## Start a discussion
-Discussion are a place within this repository where we can have open-ended conversations.
+Discussions are a place within this repository where we can have open-ended conversations.
 It's the perfect place for Q&A, sharing ideas, community engagement, and connecting with other members.

 Feel free to start a [﻿new discussion](https://github.com/solidjs/solid-docs-next/discussions) on any topic related to our docs!